In an effort to keep our segment leaderboards as fair as possible, we ask you to follow these guidelines:

 - Manipulated GPS data is not allowed on any leaderboards

-- Keep rides with a mixed gender tandem bike off the leaderboards
+- Keep rides with a mixed-gender tandem bike off leaderboards

-- Mark duplicate versions of an activity as private
+- Adjust privacy controls on duplicate versions of an activity to "Only You"

 - Responsibly participate in segment leaderboards

-- How to report activities that should not be on leaderboards
+- Report activities that should not be on leaderboards